 The next absolutely important thing is some type of test kit.
 Test kits come in various forms.
 You can buy little strips of paper-type test kits that should be dipped in water to check the water parameters.

-Also, some other test kits come as liquid chemicals.
+Also, some other test kits come with liquid chemicals.
 They should be added to a vial of water from your aquarium and check what’s going on in your tank.

 Next up, if you want to speed up your aquarium cycling process there are some more chemicals that you can use.
 Also, It’s better to purchase some common medications like methylene blue which is used to prevent and treat harmful fungus.